nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 27 - The Chair.md

 - **Key Event:** Angelica undergoes the neural interface procedure, where micro-needles from the "Crown" pierce her skull and brain stem to establish a 100% sync rate with the ship.

-  - _Character Defining Moment:_ **Angelica Vance** — Endures extreme physical and psychological agony, her scream ending abruptly as her consciousness is successfully uploaded into the ship's systems.
+  - _Character Defining Moment:_ **Angelica Ward** — Endures extreme physical and psychological agony, her scream ending abruptly as her consciousness is successfully uploaded into the ship's systems.
   - _Key Dialog:_ **AI:** "Connection established.
 Sync rate 100%.
 I see you."
   - _Key Dialog:_ **Kaelen Night:** "Angelica!
 Don't touch her!
 Vane, you're killing her!"